Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ## Working papers

 **Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
-Liberal Democracy, Guard- ianship Democracy, and Democratic Backsliding."
+Liberal Democracy, Guardianship Democracy, and Democratic Backsliding."

 **Choi, Jeongho** and Yujin Julia Jung.
 "Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters."

 **Choi, Jeongho** and Eduardo Ryo Tamaki.
 "Political Representation and Public Support for Populism in Latin America."

 **Choi, Jeongho** and Seongjoon Ahn.
-"Beyond the "Losers of Globalization": Unpacking Socioeconomic Diversity in European Populist Support." (in progress)
+"Beyond the "Losers of Globalization": Unpacking Socioeconomic Diversity in European Populist Support." (in progress, scheduled for MPSA presentation)

+**Choi, Jeongho** and Haofeng Ma.
+“Deceptiveness in Political Leadership and Its Impact on Democratic Backsliding.” (in progress, scheduled for MPSA presentation)

 **Choi, Jeongho** and Yujin Julia Jung.
 "Created Crisis or Speaking Up for People's Concerns?
 The Relationship between Populism and Immigration." (in progress)

-**Choi, Jeongho** and Haofeng Ma.
-“Deceptiveness in Political Leadership and Its Impact on Democratic Backsliding” (in progress)
+**Choi, Jeongho**.
+"Ideological Divides and Opposition Cooperation in Countering Democratic Backsliding." (in progress)

+**Choi, Jeongho**.
+"How Perceptions of Democracy Shape Citizens’ Views on Representation." (in progress)